tam17aki/music-esprit-python/README.md

 [8] M. Haardt and J. A. Nossek, "Unitary ESPRIT: how to obtain increased estimation accuracy with a reduced computational burden," in IEEE Transactions on Signal Processing, vol. 43, no. 5, pp. 1232-1242, 1995.

+[9] S. L. Kiser, et al., "Fast Kernel-based Signal Subspace Estimates for Line Spectral Estimation," PREPRINT, 2023.

-[9] P. Stoica, T. Soderstrom and F. Ti, "Asymptotic properties of the high-order Yule-Walker estimates of sinusoidal frequencies," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 11, pp. 1721-1734, 1989.
+[10] P. Stoica, T. Soderstrom and F. Ti, "Asymptotic properties of the high-order Yule-Walker estimates of sinusoidal frequencies," in IEEE Transactions on Acoustics, Speech, and Signal Processing, vol. 37, no. 11, pp. 1721-1734, 1989.

-[10] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.
+[11] P. Stoica and R. Moses, "Spectral Analysis of Signals," Pearson Prentice Hall, 2005.